elipugh/aa222_project/README.md

 The main script is [run.py](run.py).
 Interfacing with XFOIL is done in [xfoil/xfoil.py](xfoil/xfoil.py).
 If you're not on Mac, please replace `xfoil/xfoil` with an executable or binary containing the [XFOIL software](https://web.mit.edu/drela/Public/web/xfoil/).
 You can see the airfoil parameterization methods in [parameterizations](parameterizations).

-ToDo: currently only runs on python2 because of the xfoil subprocess.subp() call.
-We will adjust to include python3 support soon.

 Here's a visualization of truncated PARSEC optimization!

 ![](results/plots/trunc_parsec.gif)

+ToDo: currently only runs on python2 because of the xfoil subprocess.subp() call.
+We will adjust to include python3 support soon.. should be able to just change to subprocess.run().